-3.1 Effects from application of the newly issued or revised International Financial Reporting Standards recognized and issued into effect by the Financial Supervisory Commission ("FSC") :
+3.1 Effects from application of the newly issued or revised International Financial Reporting Standards endorsed and issued into effect by the Financial Supervisory Commission R.O.C.
+(Taiwan) ("FSC"):

-According to FSC Jin-Guan-Zheng-Shen No. 1090363623 Order on August 4, 2020, the Company shall, beginning from 2021, prepare its financial statements, apply the International Financial Reporting Standards, International Accounting Standards, and the related interpretations released by IASB and recognized, issued into effect by FSC (together "IFRSs"), and the related amendments to the Regulations Governing the Preparation of Financial Reports by Securities Issuers.
+According to FSC Jin-Guan-Zheng-Shen No. 1100362952 Order on July 26, 2021, the Company shall, beginning from 2022, prepare its financial statements, apply the International Financial Reporting Standards, International Accounting Standards, and the related interpretations and announcements released by the International Accounting Standards Board ("IASB") and endorsed, issued into effect by FSC (together "IFRSs"), and the related amendments to the Regulations Governing the Preparation of Financial Reports by Securities Issuers.

-The following summarizes the newly published, amended or revised IFRSs that are recognized by FSC and effective in 2021 :
+The following summarizes the newly published, amended or revised IFRSs that are endorsed by FSC and effective in 2022: